gfranzini/tracer-manual/system-prerequisites.md

 `java version "1.8.0_51"`

 If the second number in the sequence is lower than 8, a[ new Java package needs to be installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Download the package for your operating system, install, restart the computer, open the terminal and re-type the command above.
 Your version should have changed to 8.

-If TRACER is downloaded from its GitLab repository \(see [_Download and installation_](/download-and-installation.md)\) and compiled _locally_ the earlier Java 6 version is sufficient.
-Nevertheless, the use of the latest Java compiler, such as JDK 8 or later, is recommended.

 ## Install Apache Ant \(Linux\)